joachimdalen/azdevops-auto-state/README.md

 - The extension only updates state one level up (recursive updating is on the road map)

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Post Install Activation

+Auto State is hidden behind a feature flag for several reasons.
+After installing the extension a Project or Organization administrator will need to toggle the feature flag to `On`.

+![Feature Toggle][feature-toggle-screenshot]

 <!-- GETTING STARTED -->